 - information and assessment of sexual difficulties

 - menstrual problems

-As a client of a health service, young people have the right to confidential health care provision, including contraception.
+As a client of a health service, young people have the right to confidential health care, including contraception.

-FPQ nurses and doctors support young people to make informed decisions about their sexual health and relationships.
+FPQ nurses and doctors support young people to make informed decisions about their sexual and reproductive health and relationships.

 To access our services, clients pay a small annual contribution:

 |Concession card holders and students over 18 years*||$20 per year|

 |*Please bring your concession card or student card with you.|

 In addition to your annual contribution, it is important to know your clinic visit may incur additional fees, as follows.